the-coding-forester/project-pomodoro-timer/README.md

 npm install
 ```

 ## Specific instruction

 1. The code has various TODO items that should help you build the project as expected.
 With that said, feel free to make the changes you feel are necessary to accomplish the tasks.
 1. Break up the code into at least two additional components that have a single responsibility.
-1. The user cannot change the focus or break duration during a session.
+1. The user cannot change the duration of the focus or break during a focus or break session.
 1. Display durations as `mm:ss`. i.e. 05:00 for 5 minutes or 18:45 for eighteen minutes and forty-five seconds.
 1. The tests use the `data-testid="..."` attributes on elements.
 Removing these will break one or more tests.

 ## Using `setInterval` in React

 Using `setInterval` with React functional components requires a custom hook.

 We have provided a custom [`useInterval`](./src/useInterval/index.js) hook for you to use that is already setup to start and stop with the play/pause buttons

 You may not have learned about hooks yet, but don't worry, this function works exactly like `setInterval` except you don't use `clearInterval` to stop it.

 As it is currently configured, the `useInterval` will execute the code in the callback every second, unless `isTimerRunning` is set to false.
 This should be sufficient to implement the pomodoro timer.

 ## Playing Audio alarm

 Use the following code to play an alarm when the time expires.
-There are sample mp3 files located in the `public/alarm` directory, or you can use any mp3 you like.
+There are sample mp3 files located in the `public` directory that you can use, use any mp3 you like..
 ```javascript
 new Audio(`${process.env.PUBLIC_URL}/alarm/submarine-dive-horn.mp3`).play();
 ```